DanialArab/AWS/README.md

      - AWS STS (Security Token Service): Used by Cognito to generate temporary credentials, enabling users to access AWS resources like S3 directly with restricted policies.
 This pattern can also be applied to DynamoDB and Lambda.

 - Key Optimisations:
      - Caching: Utilises DAX (DynamoDB Accelerator) for caching reads on DynamoDB to handle high read throughput.
-Responses are also cached at the API Gateway level.
      - Security: Authentication and authorisation are managed by Cognito and STS.
      - Caching the responses at the Amazon API Gateway level.
 This is also something we can do And this is also a very good one if you think that the answers never really change, and that you can start caching a few responses for some few API routes.